NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then Reverter(Grantor, Grantee, Property)
 </pre>

-<p>Life Estate with Remainder.
-The only difference here is that the property is remaindered to a third party instead of reverting to the grantor.</p>
+Life Estate with Remainder.
+The only difference here is that the property is remaindered to a third party instead of reverting to the grantor.

 <pre>
 lifeEstateRemainder(Property, Grantee, Remainderman) =